 View area Description Sessions Sessions-Indicates the number of sessions (different SPIDs) that were connected to the SQL Server instance during the last sample.
 Active Sessions-Number of sessions (different SPIDs) connected to the SQL Server instance during the last sample that were not in a state that is not part of the In MS-SQL group.
 Locked Sessions-Number of blocked sessions in the last sample.
 Memory Usage (Max)-Displays the maximum memory (in MB) consumed by all sessions that were opened in SQL Server during the last 15 minutes.
 Open Transactions (Max)-Maximum number of transactions that were opened in SQL Server during the last 15 minutes.
 In MS-SQL (Last minute) Displays the resource consumption breakdown of the instance during the last minute (that is, 60 samples of the Collector).
 In addition to the resource distribution, the view displays the number of sessions in each state during the last sample.
 It is important to remember that since this view only displays the last minute's activities, you will always be viewing the activities that occurred during the last minute and not the activities that occurred since the last refresh action.
-The following information is displayed: State-Displays the In MS-SQL state.
+The following information is displayed: State-Displays the In MS-SQL state. %-Percentage of time the selected entity was in this state.
 In MS-SQL-Graphical representation of the Time column.
+Time-Amount of time the selected entity was in this state.
 Sessions (Last Sample)-Current number of sessions in the specified state.
 For example, there are currently three sessions experiencing a Lock Wait state.
 Note: All the information displayed in this table represents information collected during the last minute, with the exception of the Sessions column, which represents the number of sessions, in the last sample, that were in a particular state.